These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to disclose the 6-month mandatory re-examination requirement and its implications

-Why: Under DC 7709, a reduction in rating after the mandatory 6-month post-treatment examination is subject to 38 CFR 3.105(e) protections.
+Under DC 7709, a reduction in rating after the mandatory 6-month post-treatment examination is subject to 38 CFR 3.105(e) protections.
 Veterans who do not understand this may accept a rating reduction without exercising their right to challenge it.
 Also, veterans may not realize a reexamination is mandatory - missing it could complicate their claim.

-Do this instead: Mark your calendar for 6 months after your last treatment date and proactively contact your VA Regional Office to schedule the mandatory re-examination.
+Instead: Mark your calendar for 6 months after your last treatment date and proactively contact your VA Regional Office to schedule the mandatory re-examination.
 At the re-exam, be prepared to thoroughly document all residual conditions.
 If a rating reduction is proposed based on the re-exam, request a review under 38 CFR 3.105(e) before any reduction takes effect.

 Impact: 100% (post-treatment continuance)